tanelih/nosql-no-problems/README.md

-# nosql-no-problems
+# NoSQL No Problems

-Presentation about NoSQL
+Small presentation for JAMK University of Applied Sciences, specifically the database management course.